-- (a) The Secretary-General merely confined himself to receiving information on staff members under the agreement made with the State Department and at no time did he surrender his power of decision with respect to the retention or appointment of staff. - (b) The Applicant had a duty under the Charter and Staff Regulation 1.4 to conduct himself at all times in a manner befitting his status as an international civil servant and to remain worthy of trust and confidence. - (c) The refusal to answer by claiming the privilege under the Fifth Amendment, while legal according to American law, gave rise to the inference that the Applicant was or had been engaged in activities directed towards the violent overthrow of the government of a

-Member State.
-His claim of privilege constituted a public pronouncement which reflected adversely upon his status as an international civil servant and rendered him unworthy of trust and confidence.

-- (d) The Applicant therefore was guilty of serious misconduct and his services were shown to be unsatisfactory.
-His appointment could therefore be terminated under the terms of staff regulations 9.1 (a) and 10.2. - (e) The Secretary-General observed principles of due process since he gave the Applicant an opportunity of revoking his decision and of answering the questions put to him by the Senate Sub-Committee.
-Before taking the decision to terminate his appointment, the Secretary-General consulted a group of senior Secretariat officials to whom his letter of refusal was referred.
+- (a) The Secretary-General confined himself to receiving information on staff members under the agreement made with the State Department, and at no time did he surrender his power of decision with respect to the retention or appointment of staff. - (b) The Applicant had the duty under the Charter and under staff regulation 1.4 to conduct himself at all times in a manner befitting his status as an international civil servant and to remain worthy of trust and confidence. - (c) His refusal to answer on the plea of privilege under the Fifth Amendment, while legal according to American law, gave rise to the presumption that the Applicant was or had been engaged in activities directed towards the violent overthrow of the government of a Member State.
+His claim of privilege constituted a public pronouncement which reflected adversely upon his status as an international civil servant and rendered him unworthy of trust and confidence. - (d) The Applicant was guilty of serious misconduct and his services were shown to be unsatisfactory.
+His appointment could therefore have been terminated under staff regulations 9.1 (a) and 10.2. - (e) The Secretary-General observed the principles of due process, since he gave the Applicant an opportunity of revoking his decision and of answering the questions put to him by the Senate Sub-Committe.
+Before taking the decision to terminate his appointment, the Secretary-General consulted a group of senior Secretariat officials, to whom his letter of refusal had been referred.